Juniper/vmx-docker-lwaftr/README.md

 The build process requires a Docker Engine, ideally on a Linux based host.
 It is however possible to build it entirely on Docker for OS/X.

+Typically, a toplevel launch via 'make' is sufficient to build vmxlwaftr.

 The individual steps are:

 ### 1. Build qemu